tiago0214/dotnet-course/git-github/conflitos/README.md

-# Tratando conflitos
+# Tratando conflitos alteração no local
-Mensagem antes do clone
+Depois do clone